Followers

 The high point of the Battle of Long Island

-Mordecai Gist urging the Maryland 400 to glory on Long Island
+Mordecai Gist, urging the Maryland 400 to glory on Long Island

 As an 18th-century company commander, Smith would lead his troops in the attack and be at the rear during the withdrawal.
-He likely faced enemy fire on numerous occasions because, make no mistake about it, this was a battle of hellish proportions: massed volleys, withering skirmish fire, smoke everywhere, the crack of muskets, and the boom of cannon, overpowering the screams and cries of the dead and dying.
-The evacuation by Smith and his men was no small achievement.
-To accomplish it, they had to withstand enemy musket and cannon fire, evade the close pursuit of bayonet-wielding regulars, navigate rough terrain, and finally make their way across swampland and the Gowanus Creek itself.
-During the actual battle, Washington observed the action from a redoubt on nearby Cobble Hill (intersection of today's Court Street and Atlantic Avenue).
-Distressed by the destruction of the finest troops, he is reported to have said, "Good God, what brave fellows I must this day lose!"
+He likely faced enemy fire many times because, make no mistake about it, this was a battle of hellish proportions: massed volleys, withering skirmish fire, smoke everywhere, the crack of muskets, and the boom of cannon, overpowering the screams and cries of the dead and dying.

 Captain Samuel Smith leads his men on Long Island

-I should note that the action there was the largest and bloodiest of the war—and the first pitched battle fought by the United States as a nation, occurring just weeks after the Declaration of Independence.
+I should note that the action there was the largest and bloodiest of the war—and the first pitched battle fought by the United States as a nation, happening just weeks after the Declaration of Independence.
+Smith's military career kept gaining momentum after the action on Long Island.
+He fought prominently at White Plains and Brandywine.
+In 1777, he was promoted to Lieutenant Colonel and tasked with defending Fort Mifflin, located on an island in the Delaware River.

 Mifflin was one of two key forts protecting Philadelphia from Admiral Lord Richard Howe's British fleet.
-The fort was primarily made of mud walls and had a garrison of only 400 men.
-Still, Smith repulsed a determined assault by a squadron of British ships in October.
-A ship of the line and a sloop-of-war both ran aground under the intense fire from Mifflin's defenders.
-However, the British returned in force in November, this time with frigates, floating batteries, and land-based artillery.
-They battered Mifflin from all sides with a horrific bombardment, often at point-blank range.
-The defenders fought bravely but paid a heavy price for it.
-They returned fire until all their guns were silenced by the more powerful British shot.
+The fort was mainly made of mud walls and had a garrison of just 400 men.
+Still, Smith repelled a determined attack by a squadron of British ships in October.
+A ship of the line and a sloop-of-war both ran aground under intense fire from Mifflin's defenders.

 Sketch of British naval assault on Fort Mifflin in 1777